Are you interested in knowing what contemporary music is?

-Without further ado, let’s get right into it:
+Without further ado, let’s kick things off.

 The contemporary music period is said to have followed the modern music period.
 It is said to be from the late 1900s to the present day.